joinpursuit/Pursuit-Core-Web-Testing-React-Apps-Starter/README.md

 Should include:

 - A field for the donor's name to be entered
-- A field for the caption
+- A field for the message
 - A [range](https://www.w3schools.com/tags/att_input_type_range.asp) that sets the donation amount
 - A "Donate" button